-- And what time did you arrive back at your office?
+Q And what time did you arrive back at your office?

-- A Approximately 12:40.
+A Approximately 12:40.

-- Q At the time that you went back to your office, did you know that the President had been shot?
+Q At the time that you went back to your office, did

+y ou know that the President had been shot?

-- A I did not.
+A I did not.

-- Q When you arrived at your office, I will ask you if you saw the Defendant in this case, Jack Ruby?
+Q When you arrived at your office, I will ask you if

+y ou saw the Defendant in this case, Jack Ruby?

-- A Yes sir, I did.
+A Yes sir, I did.

-- Q Do you see Jack Ruby in the courtroom?
+Q Do you see Jack Ruby in the courtroom?

-- A Yes, there is Jack sitting there.
+A Yes, there is Jack sitting there.

-- Q All right, when you got back to your office at 12:40, where did you see Jack Ruby?
+Q All right, when you got back to your office at 12:40,

+W nere did you see Jack Ruby?

-- A At my desk.
+A At my desk.

-you if word was passed out that President Kennedy had been shot
+you if word was passed out that President Kennedy had been shot A Yes, it was.

-- A Yes, it was. - What, if anything, did you do as regards getting up-todate news, or watching television about the assassination? - A In the corner of our office, in our Promotion Mirector's office, there was a small television set which he uses on occasions. - And what is the name of that man? - A Mr. Dick Jeffery. - Q All right, I will ask you if you saw Jack Ruby in front of Mr. Jeffery's office watching the television? - A Yes, I was over there myself, and Jack was over there listening with the rest of them. - Q Did you hear him say anything? - A I don't recall any specific comments at that time.
+What, if anything, did you do as regards getting up-todate news, or watching television about the assassination?
+A In the corner of our office, in our Promotion Director's office, there was a small television set which he uses on occasions.

+And what is the name of that man?
+Mr. Dick Jeffery.

+Q All right, I will ask you if you saw Jack Ruby in front of Mr. Jeffery's office watching the television?
+A Yes, I was over there myself, and Jack was over there listening with the rest of them.

-There was a lot of comment. - Q Was there anything unusual about his behavior at any time that you saw him that day? - A Nothing unusual I would say, no more than anyone else.
+Q Did you hear him say anything?
+A I don't recall any specific comments at that time.
+There was a lot of comment.
+Q Was there anything unusual about his behavior at any time that you saw him that day?
+A Nothing unusual I would say, no more than anyone else.

-Q Have you looked out the window which is opposite Mr.

-Jeffery's door toward and across the Plaza towards the Dallas known as the Texas School Book Depository, from that window?
+Have you looked out the window which is opposite Mr. Jeffery's door toward and across the Plaza towards the Dallas Hotel?

-Hotel?